Is Spectral Width a Reliable Measure of GRB Emission Physics?: Introduction

 Catalogs of GRB observations contain spectra fit to the canonical Band function \citep{Band:1993} which consists of two power laws that are exponentially connected \citep{Greiner:1995,Briggs:1999,Goldstein:2012,Gruber:2014,Yu:2016aa}.
 They are additionally fit with other empirical photon models when the Band function does not provide an acceptable fit.
 Historically, empirical approaches to characterizing GRB spectra have focused on the Band fitted low-energy power law slope, $\alpha$, from which conclusions are drawn about the physical process producing the observed emission \citep{Crider:1997,Preece:1998}.
 These studies find that a fraction, $\sim 1/3$, of GRB spectra cannot be explained by the simplest so-called slow-cooled synchrotron emission models and disfavor the more preferred (on account of radiative efficiency) fast-cooled synchrotron models \citep{Sari:1998,Beniamini:2013}.
 This has often been referred to as the 'line-of-death' problem.

-Further investigation of the spectra, aided by fitting physical synchrotron models to the data \citep{Burgess:2014}, confirmed that many GRB spectra cannot be fit by fast-cooled electron synchrotron spectrum because the spectral width of the data was too narrow for this model \citep[see however][]{Zhang:2016}.
+Further investigation of the spectra, aided by fitting physical synchrotron models to the data \citep{Burgess:2014}, confirmed that many GRB spectra cannot be fit by fast-cooled electron synchrotron spectrum because the spectral width of the data was too narrow for this model \citep[see however][]{Uhm:2014aa, Zhang:2016}.
 Yet, it was found that some GRBs whose spectra violated the line-of-death were able to be fit with slow-cooled synchrotron models directly.
 This hinted that using the empirical Band function to characterize the physical origin of GRB spectra can be misleading.

 Recently, new empirical tools have been introduced in an attempt to characterize the observed, prompt gamma-ray spectra of GRBs \citep{Axelsson:2015,Yu:2015}.
-In these works, the unfolded empirical spectra from the GRB catalogs are characterized by an auxiliary quantity, the spectral width, in an attempt to measure the broadness of the observed spectra.
+Motivated by the claims of \citet{Beloborodov:2013aa} that synchrotron emission is too broad for the observed data, these works take the unfolded empirical spectra from the GRB catalogs and characterized them by an auxiliary quantity, the spectral width, in an attempt to measure the broadness of the observed spectra.
 Both \citet{Axelsson:2015} and \citet{Yu:2015}, then compare these observed widths with the widths of physical spectra and arrive at the conclusion that a large fraction of GRB spectra are inconsistent with synchrotron emission.